 Around the middle of the 14th century, a rectangular foregate with dimensions of 6.8 x 9.5 meters was erected in front of the German Gate (the dimensions of the interior were 4.3 meters wide and 8.2 meters long).
 Its wall thickness was 1.2 meters in side parts and 1.3 meters in the front part.
 It was in contact with the north-west corner of the German Tower and to the city wall, and was equipped with two buttresses extending on its side walls.
 In addition to strengthening the walls, these buttresses played the role of girders for mounting the rotary axis of the drawbridge, at the same time creating a recess protecting possible detachment of the raised bridge in the event of a military threat.
 Perhaps the buttresses also served as a support to box-machicolation in the front wall.

 The Polish Tower was also built on a square plan on a low stone pedestal and topped with a hip roof.
 In the highest part it received three arched windows, and below it arrowslits.
 During the Gothic extension, the Polish Gate was preceded by a foregate of a similar appearance as at the German Gate.

-In Byczyna has preserved the original ring of defensive walls from the fourteenth to fifteenth centuries and three towers: Polish from the east, from the German west and Sand Tower from the south.
-The Polish and German towers flank the entrances to the city on the course of the former trade route.
-The external environment of the wall circuit is varied.
-From the north it has the most attractive shape, in the form of a small park with an alley.
+In Byczyna the original ring of defensive walls from the fourteenth to fifteenth centuries has preserved and three towers: Polish from the east, from the German west and Sand Tower from the south.
+Today German Tower have an ogival passage, which was pierced at the end of the 19th century.
+The external area of the wall strip is varied.
+From the north it has the most attractive form, in the form of a small park with an alley.